 Maintain your problem statement concise while using PAS to attract your potential customer’s attention.
 Then look at why and how your service or product fits in the gaps.

 FAB stands for features, advantages, and benefits.
 This formula is a combination of emotional appeal and the reader’s imagination.
 The best part is that you can use it for both long-form and short-form copies.
-The copywriting formula reminds us that the customer is the center of attention, and you have to stress what is in store for them.
+FAB copywriting formula reminds us that the customer is the center of attention, and you have to stress what is in store for them.

 Here’s what FAB comprises of,